BCoder3/BCoder3.github.io/project1.md

 ## How to compile and run the program

+The program's UI is limited to command-line interface, with little user interactivity.
 A makefile is included in the implementation of this project, which only requires the command "make" to compile the program.
 To run, use the command "make run", which also compiles the program again before running, if necessary.

 ```bash
 make